CustomAP/dev-utils-vs-code-extension/README.md

 - **RGB to HEX Converter:**
   Transform RGB color values into HEX format for consistent color representation in CSS and design tools.

+- **Image to Base 64 Converter:**
+  Convert images into Base64 encoded strings, making it easier to embed images directly into HTML, CSS, or JSON files without needing external links.

+- **Base 64 to Image Converter:**
+  Decode Base64 encoded strings back into image files, enabling easy retrieval and usage of embedded images in your projects.

 ## Why Use Dev Utilities?